 Under 18-5-702 CRS, it is a criminal offense in Colorado to use, possess, or manufacture a blank credit card.
-Unlawful use of a financial transaction device refers to credit cards, debit cards, ATM cards, or other financial devices.
-The penalties for violating the Financial Transaction Device Crime Act include up to 12 years in prison and a fine of up to $750,000.
+Unlawful use of a financial transaction device encompasses credit cards, debit cards, ATM cards, or other financial devices.
+This crime can be a petty offense, misdemeanor, or a felony.

 18-5-702 CRS states that “(1) A person commits unauthorized use of a financial transaction device if he uses such device for the purpose of obtaining cash, credit, property, or services or for making financial payment, with intent to defraud, and with notice that either: (a) The financial transaction device has expired, has been revoked, or has been cancelled; or (b) For any reason his use of the financial transaction device is unauthorized either by the issuer thereof or by the account holder.”

 In this article, our Denver Colorado criminal defense lawyers will address:

 - 1. What is the Financial Transaction Device Crime Act?

 - 3. What are the penalties for the unlawful use of a financial transaction device?

 - 4. What are the penalties for the unlawful manufacture of a financial transaction device?